mwmlln/shinju_select/README.md

 **Features:**

-  *  The navigation menu is clear and consistent throughout the site to provide the users  easy navigation Menus in the navigation bar reflects user's login status and account roles.
+  *  The navigation menu is clear and consistent throughout the site to provide the users easy navigation.
+    Menus in the navigation bar reflects user's login status and account roles.

   * The footer consists of followings: